Alphabetical List Of All Patterns

 - Align Flow

-In support of continuous flow of value, move decision-making close to where value is created, and align the flow of information accordingly.
+In support of a continuous flow of value, move decision-making close to where value is created, and align the flow of information accordingly.

 - Artful Participation